The

 are realizing that they don’t have to sacrifice quality for quantity.
 Mark

-Goodge, a I predict - no, I'll go
+I predict - no, I'll go

 further, and say that I prophesy - that, within my lifetime, cell will be